PranavSriram18/writing/attention/attention0.md

 <span style="color: #007bff;">**Implicit memory management**</span>
 Updates are additive and persistent.
 Information written by a head persists unless future layers actively overwrite or counter-write it.
 Since bandwidth is finite (dimension $D$), writing one thing necessarily crowds others.
-Some heads compress or move information, others cache patterns for downstream use, and some act as cleaners.
+Research by Anthropic has found empirically that some heads perform a sort of "memory management" role, actively "deleting previous writes" that are no longer needed.

 ---